 The seaside town of Tenby is a 20min train journey from Narberth or it can be reached on bus service 381.
-Highlights of Tenby includes Tenby Museum & Art Gallery, Tudor Merchant House and Harbwr Brewery.
+Highlights of Tenby includes Tenby Museum & Art Gallery, Harbwr Brewery and Tudor Merchant's House (booking is essential).
 Boat services sail from the harbour to Caldey Island, home to the Cistercian monks.
 As well as the harbour and beaches, there are plenty of shops and places to eat and drink in the town.

 The Tenby Coaster is a great way to travel between Tenby and Saundersfoot.
 Clients will be able to hop on, hop off the open top bus, and admire breathtaking scenery along the way.
 The bus runs seven days a week, including bank holidays, from April to mid September.

 Buses to the UK’s smallest city St Davids takes around 50mins from Haverfordwest using the T11 bus service.
 Highlights in the city include St Davids Cathedral, St Davids Bishops Palace and Oriel y Parc Gallery and Visitor Centre.
 Voyages of Discovery and Thousand Islands Exhibitions offer a variety of boat trips from the harbour, including dolphin watching and trips to Ramsey, Skomer and Grassholm Islands.
 For adventure in or on the water, including kayaking, coasteering, and stand-up paddleboarding, TYF Adventure operate from the High Street.